zketosis/ws_GoRedisGo/README.md

 # ws_GoRedisGo
-Pure websocket to redis steaming with golang
+Pure websocket to redis streaming with golang
 ![What is this](readme/godoggo.jpg)